Skip to main content

 Save your receipt in a safe place.
 This will be the only accepted proof of submission.

-In order for your assessed coursework to be complete, work must be submitted before 12.00.00 noon on the deadline date.
+In order for your assessed coursework to be complete, work must be submitted before 14:00 on the deadline date.
 Failure to submit by this time will result in a late penalty being applied.

-For every period of 24 hours or part thereof that your assessment is overdue, you will lose 5% of the total marks available for the assessment.
+For every period of 24 hours or part thereof that your assessed coursework is overdue, you will lose 5% of the total marks available for the assessment.
 This equates to 5 marks.
+The penalty will only be applied until the threshold marks of 40 for undergraduate modules and 50 for postgraduate taught modules.
+If an assessed coursework receives a mark below these thresholds before the application of penalties, penalties for late submission will not be applied.